Testbed Information

 Coordination

 When you require access to machines for your research, reach out and specify the resources you need.
 For example, you might need a node with a V100 GPU.
 Based on your requirements, we will consider the available nodes and the possibility of reassigning nodes to obtain a setup that match your requirements.
-Once we decide on the nodes, they will be moved under the list with your name.
-Return them to the “NOT IN USE” list, when you no longer need them.
+Once you no longer require those resources, please let us know so we can free them for another user.

 This requires a bit of discipline but it is a very simple mechanism and we hope it can continue to work.